Constraining light dark matter and mediator with $B^+ \rightarrow K^+ \nu \bar \nu$ data

-where $\mu_t$ is the predicted theoretical value we obtained, $\mu_0$ is the experimental central value, and introduce 10\% theoretical uncertainty $\sigma^2_{\rm theo} = 0.1 \mu_t$ due to uncertainties from the Boltzmann equation solver and the entropy table in the early universe.
-We use PLANCK 2018 data \cite{Planck:2018vyg} to constrain our predicted relic density $\Omega h^2$.
-Their reported central value with statistical error is $\Omega h^2 = 0.118 \pm 0.002$.
+where $\mu_t$ is the predicted theoretical value we obtained, and $\mu_0$ is the experimental central value.
+We introduce a 10\% theoretical uncertainty, $\sigma^2_{\rm theo} = 0.1 \mu_t$, to account for uncertainties from the Boltzmann equation solver and the entropy table in the early Universe.
+The predicted relic density $\Omega h^2$ is constrained using the PLANCK 2018 data \cite{Planck:2018vyg}, which reports a central value with statistical error as $\Omega h^2 = 0.118 \pm 0.002$.